ombulabs/blog/_posts/2020-03-12-junior-dev-advice.markdown

 the obvious problems that this can cause with teamwork and professional behavior, losing perspective in this way can lead to skills starting to stagnate.
-When you take on a job as a developer, wether you realize it or not, you're implicitly taking on another responsibility - the responsibility of always being a student.
+When you take on a job as a developer, whether you realize it or not, you're implicitly taking on another responsibility - the responsibility of always being a student.
 The biggest difference between a newbie developer and a seasoned veteran is that the senior developer *has been a student for a lot longer.*